robak86/hardwired/README.md

 ### Using Scoped Containers

-You can create a scoped container, which inherits all the singleton definitions from the root container, but has its own scoped instances.
+You can create a scoped container, which inherits all the singleton instances from the root container, but has its own scoped instances.

 ```typescript
 import { container, fn } from 'hardwired';